jhpyle/docassemble/_docs/development.md

 then immediately test the interview by pressing "Save and Run."

-Even when you are in the middle of testing an interview, you can make changes to the interview source, then refresh the screen in the tab of your web browser containing your test interview, and you can immediately see the effect of your changes.
+Even when you are in the middle of testing an interview, you can make changes to the interview source, reload the screen in the tab of your web browser containing your test interview, and immediately see the effect of your changes.
 (Note, however, that there are some circumstances when you will need to backtrack or restart your interview to see changes, for example if you change a [`mandatory`] block that your interview has already processed.)

 If you are using [.docx templates] and you are making frequent changes to your .docx template, you may find it cumbersome to repetitively